Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

 ## 🚀 Usage
 1. Open the frontend in your browser (usually at http://localhost:3000).
-2. Upload a video file via the Transcribe tab.
+2. Upload a meeting or video file via the Transcribe tab.
 (All files are managed in the Database tab after upload.)
-3. Instantly search, jump to moments, highlight keywords, and ask questions about your video or the entire database!
+3. Instantly search, jump to moments, highlight keywords, and ask questions about your meeting or the entire database!
 4. Delete files from the Database tab to remove both the database entry and the file from disk.
+5. Use the Database Search tab to find topics, speakers, or answers across all your meetings.

 ## ☁️ Deployment
 - Designed for easy deployment to Azure (App Service, Container Apps, etc.).
 - Update environment variables as needed for production.
+- For Docker or cloud deployment, see the provided Dockerfile and deployment notes (if available).

 ## 🤝 Contributing
 Contributions are welcome!
-Please open issues or submit pull requests for improvements.
+Please open issues or submit pull requests for improvements, bug fixes, or new features.
+For major changes, please open an issue first to discuss what you would like to change.

 ## 🪪 License
 This project is licensed under the MIT License.